jgpuckering/PrimesExperiments/AAA_README.txt

     implementation of that simply loops and calls vec().
 Interpreter loops are slow, so this solution performs very poorly.

-    I profiled this with and without the subroutine (i.e. inlining the set_rng code) and found that calling the subroutine was often about 20 ms faster for some reason I don't understand.

-  primes_vec_2.pl - using the perl vec() operator and loop
+  primes_vec.pl - using the perl vec() operator with inline of set_rng()
+    jgpuckering/primes_vec.pl;27;5.172999;1;algorithm=base,faithful=yes,bits=8
-    Passes: 28, Time: 5.082888, Avg: 0.181532, Limit: 1000000, Count: 78498, Valid: yes
+    Passes: 27, Time: 5.172999, Avg: 0.191593, Passes/sec: 5.2, Limit: 1000000, Count: 78498, Valid: yes
-    jgpuckering/primes_vec_2.pl; 28; 5.082888; 1; algorithm=base,faithful=yes,bits=8
+    loops = 21898836

     Use vec() by directly looping (no subroutine) and setting the bits that are beyond each factor.
 Once again, the performance suffers greatly due to the interpreter loop.

+    Inlining the code to avoid the overhead of subroutine calls made little overall difference.
+Profiling revealed the difference to be mere milliseconds -- although strangely, using the subroutine was usually a bit faster.
+That difference accumulates such that I got consistently faster results from the subroutine version than the inline version on the 5 second benchmark -- as reflected above.

   primes_bitvec_1.pl - calling Bit::Vector primes()
     Passes: 2735, Time: 5.001112, Avg: 0.001829, Limit: 1000000, Count: 78498, Valid: yes